lambda-client/lambda/README.md

 [![Stargazers](https://starchart.cc/lambda-client/lambda.svg)](https://starchart.cc/lambda-client/lambda)

 > ### Disclaimer
 > This software does not contain any copyrighted Minecraft code.
-This is a Forge utility mod, Only meant for use in anarchy environments.
+This is a Forge utility mod, only meant for use in anarchy environments.
 Do not use without permission of server administration.